jridgewell/proposal-shadow-proxy/spec.md

 1. For each _key_ that is an element of _configurableKeys_, do
    1. If _key_ is not an element of _uncheckedResultKeys_, throw a *TypeError* exception.
    1. Remove _key_ from _uncheckedResultKeys_.

+1. TODO: For each _key_ in _uncheckedResultKeys_ that is public and is in [[PropsOnOriginalWhenPreventingExtensions]], remove it from both
 1. If _uncheckedResultKeys_ is not empty, throw a *TypeError* exception.
 1. Return _result_.

 [[OwnPropertyKeys]] for proxy objects enforces the following invariants: